evy0311/t440p-hackintosh/README.md

 ##### Getting audio working

 In order to get audio to work, there are a few simple steps we need to follow.
-This has been tested and working on High Sierra and Mojave.
+This has been tested and working on High Sierra and Catalina.
 Special Thanks to this guide [Here](https://www.tonymacx86.com/threads/guide-lenovo-thinkpad-t440p.233282/) for help in getting this to work.
 By default, speaker audio should work, but audio via the headhpone jack does not.
 Follow the steps below to get it working.

 1. First, copy the .zip file called `alc_fix.zip` inside the foldr `Audio Stuff` to the desktop.